ctschroeder/tutorials/Voyant.md

 * Click on Links.
 Now you'll see a network of terms that appear near each other.
 [More information here](http://voyant-tools.org/docs/#!/guide/collocatesgraph)

 ### Step 6: Check the time.
 * If we are almost out of time, skip down to Step 8 to bookmark your corpus and do Steps 8-11.
-You can finish Steps 7 & 12 at home on your own.
+You can finish Steps 7 through 12 at home on your own.

 ### Step 7: Play around with the other tools in Voyant
 * Search for terms in "Trends".
 Where in the corpus do certain words trend?
 Are there words that appear all the way across a corpus?
 What does this tell you, if anything?